jgoalby/jgoalby.github.io/games/template/readme.md

 - When running from homescreen the game is full screen
 - Make sure the correct icon show up on the homescreen

+## Console and Clipboard
+- Specify various options to the console and see if they work
+- Test copying to clipboard using HTTP site as well as HTTPS because Safari does not like HTTP

 # General TODOs
 - Add some native like features to the game for iOS And Android
   - <https://blog.ourcade.co/posts/2020/native-like-web-app-for-your-html5-game/>